GSS-Cogs/triple-pattern-fragment-server/README.md

 # Triple Pattern Fragment Server

-Server and helper scripts to get one or more of our current datasets deployed as/on a triple pattern fragment server.
+Server and helper scripts to get one or more of our current datasets deployed as/on a triple pattern fragment server along with an example and explanation of how to work with triple pattern fragment servers.

+Please note, this is spike/investigation code rather than anything I'd consider finalised/productionised, that said it's viable and it works.

 The basic gist is: